danielperna84/custom_homematic/README.md

 Depending on whether an update command can be transmitted immediately or with a delay, either the updated firmware version is displayed after a short delay, or `in process`/`installing` is displayed again because a command transmission is being waited for.
 This state is now updated every **5 minutes** until the installation is finished.

-If shorter update cycles are desired, these can be triggered by the service `homeassistant.update_device_firmware_data`, but this might have a negative impact on you CCU!
+If shorter update cycles are desired, these can be triggered by the action `homeassistant.update_device_firmware_data`, but this might have a negative impact on you CCU!

 ## Frequently asked questions